dotMavriQ/minimal-mistakes/_posts/2017-12-23-Merry-X-Mas.md

 Work is moving along neatly, food is plentiful.. okay maybe the food is a bit too fatty this time a year, I wouldn't mind it if it wasn't for the frequency.
 I feel like eating salad for the rest of the year at this point.

-Anyhow, in just two days I will finally meet Margarida.
+Anyhow, in just three days I will finally meet Margarida.
 We met online in some facebookgroup for metal music, I asked slided into her DMs and asked her if she'd be up to meet if I were to move to Portugal or at least visit.

 Aaaaand seven months went by, no further thought went into it really.